irisnet/irishub/docs/endpoints/grpc-rest.md

 # gRPC Gateway JSON REST

-In IRIShub v1.0.0, the node continues to serve a REST server.
+In irishub v1.0.0, the node continues to serve a REST server.
 However, the existing routes present in version v0.16.3 and earlier are now marked as deprecated, and new routes have been added via gRPC-gateway.

 ## API Port, Activation and Configuration